 Thus we asked a small cross section of Muslim students to share their feelings and struggles of attending public school.
 Three main challenges emerged:

 Elementary age students seem to be distressed about school lunch menus.
 If a parent does not prepare and send a lunch with the student they are faced with the question of what is halal and what is not.
 Many pork products are hidden in the ingredients.

 Cafeteria workers may understand obvious meat products, but may not realize pastry fried in lard, or a marshmallow made from gelatin with an animal base, are not consumable for Muslim students.

 Happily, many larger school districts now give detailed menu descriptions so parents and students may make informed decisions about what is available and will be served at lunch.
 This has been a benefit for students of the general population with allergies and dietary restrictions due to health.
 San Antonio, Texas school districts for example, have coded menus with specific information about the ingredients.

 Their GVP system is easy to understand; G means made with healthy whole grains; V=vegetarian – meatless, but may contain milk or egg and P means this meal contains pork.

 Christian Holidays & Celebrations

-Elementary aged Muslim students were also the most anxious about holidays and celebrations.
-This included Muslim celebrations and those sanctioned and observed in their particular school districts.
+Elementary aged Muslim students are also the most anxious about holidays and celebrations.
+This includes Muslim celebrations and those sanctioned and observed in their particular school districts.
 Younger students entering the public school system may not know what to expect even if they have family members of other faiths.